Search results for:

 Allowing connectivity from a specific IP and port

-How to display current status and applied rules.
+How to display the current status and applied rules.

 sudo ufw status